-A while ago there was an expose done by a writer claiming that the Government was cutting it’s own throat by allowing the TFSA program .
-This would be due to all of the Taxes the Government is losing by not getting tax income from those investments.
-I poo poo’ed the whole argument, but I have since been in an argument on Twitter about what the TFSA costing the government.
+A while ago, there was an expose done by a writer claiming that the Government couldn’t afford to raise the TFSA limit.
+Is the Government losing tax money on the growth inside TFSAs?
+I poo-pooed the whole argument, but I have since been in a statement on Twitter about the TFSA costing the Government.

-The important point in my mind is that the Government is not losing income tax from the money in the TFSA, as the money in the TFSA is “After Tax” Money, so the government has already had a bite at the apple (the number of times Canadian money is taxed is an abomination in my opinion (but that is the Libertarian in me speaking)).
+The critical point in my mind is that the Government is not losing income tax from the money in the TFSA, as the money in the TFSA is “After Tax” Money, so the Government has already had a bite at the apple (the number of times Canadian money is taxed is an abomination in my opinion (but that is the Libertarian in me speaking)).
 This money has already been taxed.
-The government is now allowing for a small portion of the income to grow with out Taxes on the growth.
+The Government is now allowing for a small portion of the income to grow without Taxes on the growth.
+Conversely, the investor is also foregoing the capital losses using a TFSA as well.

 - If I put $10,000 into a TFSA account with TD Waterhouse (or Nesbitt-Burns, Questrade, whoever), and I decide it would be cool to go for a risky investment because whatever growth will be tax-free.
 Purchasing “Old Prospector Mining Stock” which I have been told might be making a huge gold strike in downtown Ottawa.
 Unfortunately oPMS fails in it’s bid and it’s stock value drops to below penny status, and I lose all my money.
 I can’t claim this as a capital loss, because it was in my TFSA, and I have lost most (if not all) of the initial principle I put into things, in this case the government didn’t lose anything.
 I also have lost that TFSA room (i.e. I can’t put another $10,000 in to replace the lost money).